 practice was not so much the tasks the teachers set, but the way they

 talked about this with their students and thus the kind of shared

 Previous posts on language for learning came from classroom teachers.
 One from Sarah Foley, who over a period of time developed in her students, an understanding of what learning was and how they could learn more effectively.
 Another from Damien Toussaint, who describes how he starts the year with a class talking about learning and beginning what is a long term proces - developing a language for learning with his students.
 A third post on this topic was from Bree Moody who also wrote about how she, tentatively at first, started talking to her students about their learning.
 You can find these posts and others in our Ideas archive

 All of these posts are extracts from the three major PEEL resources: Principles of Teaching for Effective Learning: the voice of the teacher, Teaching for Effective Learning: the complete book of PEEL teaching procedures and PEEL in Practice, the PEEL database which contains hundreds of articles written by practising teachers.
 (You can read more about these resources further down the page).

 PEEL has a presence on Facebook..
 Please share your ideas with us via our Facebook space.
-As in 2016 we are making regular posts on the page this year with good teaching strategies (these are linked to articles on our Ideas page) .
+Every week during 2017 we make a new post on the page concerning good teaching strategies (these are linked to articles on our Ideas page) .
 We would like to promote discusion on these posts and of ideas that teachers have for improving learning in their classrooms.

 PEEL is now 32